cristiri/T_ST_RHC_mobile_robots/README.md

 # Prerequisites
 The code was tested on Matlab 2020a environment.
 It requires the Ellipsoidal Toolbox ET  (https://www.mathworks.com/matlabcentral/fileexchange/21936-ellipsoidal-toolbox-et).
-To reproduce the experiments discussed in the paper, implemented in the file Khepera_iv_ST_disturbance_traj_track.m, a Khepera IV robot is required.
+To reproduce the experiments discussed in the paper, # Khepera_IV_TCP #  , a Khepera IV robot is required.
 The script implements a Bluetooth client that sends velocity commands to the robot in order to make it track a desired trajectory (eight-shaped and circular tractories are currently available).
 For further details refer to the paper.

 # File Descriptions